 A kid in the bath or pool or ocean that could hear a splash, the rain, a wave.
 Little eyes that would track and turn to my voice.
 Hear my lullaby.
 A whisper.
 A bird.
 The baby I would take out, without stares, curious to figure out why this little-bitty-baby was wearing those huge things on her ears.
 The sideways looks…

 What was wrong with her?

-Grief for not being given a chance at mainstream motherhood.
+I felt grief about not being given a chance at mainstream motherhood.
 The normal way.
-Like most people I knew.
+The motherhood experienced like most people I knew.

 And then Labor Day came.
-This little Bean was born.
+The little Bean was born.
 Entering the world with complete gusto.
 And, we rolled up our sleeves and charged on.
 Ass down, chin up.

-With a little retrospect I was able to be grateful for having that screening which led us to the testing; finding out before any action, other than digestion and marinating, needed to take place.
+With retrospect, I was able to be grateful for having that screening which led us to the testing.
+We got to know before any action other than digesting the diagnosis needed to take place.

-I was able to let go of what I had imagined, or wished, or longed for.
+I was able to let go of the things I had imagined, or wished, or longed for.